Simple groups with strong fixed-point properties: Introduction

 \section{Introduction}

 In \cite{FFS}, Fournier-Facio and Sun introduced a method of constructing, so called, relative torsion-free Tarski monsters with strong homological control.
-In this note, we apply their construction to obtain the following results.
+In this note, we apply their construction to obtain examples of groups with extreme fixed-point properties.

+We will say that a group $G$ is a {\it torsion-free Tarski monster} if $G$ is a torsion-free infinite simple group all of whose proper subgroups are cyclic.

-\begin{thm}{ }There are uncountably many pairwise non-isomorphic finitely generated torsion-free simple groups $G$ such that any action of $G$ on any finite dimensional CW-complex with finite Betti numbers has a global fixed point.
+\begin{thm}{ }There are uncountably many pairwise non-isomorphic finitely generated torsion-free Tarski monsters $G$ such that any action of $G$ on any finite dimensional CW-complex with finite Betti numbers has a global fixed point.

 \end{thm}